juliang22/ObsidianTimestampNotes/README.md

 1. Inserting timestamps into a bulleted section does not work.
 Unfortunately, code-blocks cannot be in-line with text.
 Make sure to press enter/insert the timestamp on a new line.
 2. If you decide to change the colors of your buttons/text, any old buttons/text will not update with the new colors until you reload the app.
 You can also click the '<>' when hovering over the code-block and it will refresh with the new colors.
 3. If your timestamp/video button dont work, simply switch between live-editing and viewing modes.
-4. Local videos currently cannot generate buttons, which means we can't use a static string(e.g. the path of a video), in other words, the button, to make the player to open a local video.
-That's a limitatoin of javascript.
-It's probably doable, but I couldn't find a way to make it work without glitching.
-For now, you need to manually write down the video path used by this markdown file, and re-select the video everytime you restart obsidian.

 ## Other Authors
 This plugin uses the react-player npm package: https://www.npmjs.com/package/react-player.